 4. Currant Liqueur

 Infusing berries in vodka is really easy!
 I infused black currants to make a famous French liqueur called creme de cassis.
-Currants are more popular in Europe, where there are a multitude of traditional uses for the berries.
+This fruit is more popular in Europe, where there are a multitude of traditional uses for the berries.

 Whether you choose red or black currants for your landscape or culinary adventures, you can’t go wrong.
 They’re both beautiful and tasty!